SALLY PHILLIPS

 Larsen's Beach Road

-G icleé prints are available on acid free fine art paper with a color life of 150 years.
+Gicleé prints are available on acid free fine art paper with an ink color life of 200 years.

-Sally is also available for Pastel Art Portrait Commissions.
+Sally Phillips is also available for Pastel Art Portrait Commissions.